telerik/maui-docs/controls/entry/text-selection.md

     * `CursorAtEnd`&mdash;the cursor will be moved at the end of the text.
     * `SelectAll`&mdash;the whole text will be selected.

-The following snippet shows how to use `SelectionOnFocus` property to preselect the Entry text as soon as the control receives focus:
+The following snippet shows how to use the `SelectionOnFocus` property to preselect the Entry text as soon as the control receives focus:

 ```XAML
 <telerik:RadEntry x:Name="entry"